RenderKit/ospray/doc/api.md

   float  sheenRoughness           0.2  sheen roughness in [0–1], 0 is perfectly smooth

   float  opacity                    1  cut-out opacity/transparency, 1 is fully opaque

+  vec3f  emissiveColor          black  color (and intensity) of the emitted light
   ------ ----------------- ----------  ------------------------------------------------------
   : Parameters of the Principled material.